cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/outlook-notifications.md

 #### 3.1 Configure which pentest should trigger notifications when findings get created

-Select the Cobalt trigger at the top of the flow diagram, in order to select the already created Cobalt Connector you want to use.
-In the sidebar you will be able to select which pentest you want the recipe to listen for findings from.
-Choose whichever you want to configure the recipe for.
+Select the Cobalt trigger at the top of the flow diagram.
+In the sidebar you can choose the pentest for which the recipe will trigger when new findings are created.

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/configure_outlook_notification_step5.png" alt="Configure Cobalt connection" %}}